-- Cooked Rice or Quinoa – for a more filling side, serve the chicken satay with a side of cooked white rice, brown rice or quinoa.
+- Cooked Rice or Quinoa – for a more filling side, serve the chicken satay with a side of cooked white rice, brown rice, coconut rice or quinoa.

 - Can I make chicken satay in the oven?
 Yes, instead of grilling the chicken satay skewers, you can bake them in the oven.
 To do so, preheat the oven to 350°F. Place the skewers on two baking sheets, either lined with foil or sprayed with cooking spray.
 Make sure there is at least one inch between each of the skewers so that they cook evenly.
 Bake for 10 minutes, flip and bake for an additional 7-10 minutes, or to an internal temperature of 165°F.

 - Can I use chicken thighs instead of breasts?
 Yes, chicken thighs will need to cook longer than chicken breasts though.
 If using chicken thighs, grill the skewers for 6-7 minutes on each side.

 - Is this recipe gluten free?
 As is, this recipe is not gluten free because of the soy sauce used in the marinade.
 But it’s very easy to make the recipe gluten free by substituting in tamari, or gluten free soy sauce.
 Always be sure to check the label on the fish sauce to make sure it’s gluten free.

 - Is this recipe dairy free?
 Yes, the chicken satay and peanut sauce recipes are both free of dairy products.

 - If using wooden skewers, always remember to start soaking them before preparing the recipe.
 They need to soak for at least 30 minutes, so this guarantees they’ll be ready to go when you’re ready to skewer!